 - 2013 Fleer Rookie Sensations Travis Kelce RC #RS-10

-Travis Kelce Rookie Cards: Buyers Guide and Investment Advice
+Buyers Guide and Investment Advice

-Even though Kelce had been suspended for an entire season during college for failing a drug test, he’s matured into a real leader in recent years.
+Even though Kelce had been suspended for an entire season during college for failing a drug test, he’s matured into a natural leader in recent years.
 He’s already a legend for the Chiefs, and they were right to take a chance on him.

 The tight end is in a class of his own, posting at least 72 catches, 875 yards, and four touchdowns in the previous five consecutive seasons.
-He signed a five-year, $46 million contract extension back in 2016, so he’ll have to decide on his future soon.
+He signed a five-year, $46 million contract extension in 2016, so he’ll have to decide on his future soon.
 Will he stay with the Chiefs?

 The real question is him many Superbowl rings will he collect?
 Two, Three, maybe five?
-Whatever the number he already is one of the best tight ends the NFL has ever seen.
+Whatever the number he is already one of the best tight ends the NFL has ever seen.

 Top Investment: Troy Aikman Rookie Cards